Clouded-Sabre/rawsocket/README.md

 - for client app, use Windvert (windows) or pf filtering rules(macos) to block outgoing RST packet.
 Please see sample code for details.

+Please note that Rawsocket lib itself does not handle RST blocking becuase it works at IP layer.
+You will need to handle it in your own client or server application.

 ## Building and Running